lucia-auth/lucia/documentation-v2/content/main/basics/using-bearer-tokens.md

 ## Validate bearer tokens

 You can use [`AuthRequest.validateBearerToken()`]() to validate the bearer token.
-It returns a session if the session is active, and `null` if the session is idle or dead.
+It returns a session if the session is active, or `null` if the session is idle or dead.

 ```ts
 const authRequest = auth.handleRequest();